dockovpn/dockovpn/README.md

 **Note:** `--privileged` flag is required to do manipulations with `iptables`

 ## How to use
 After docker container started it runs one-shot web-server at <public_ip>:8080.
-By going to this link you will be offered to download a zip archive containing client infrastrucure (certificate, key, ..etc).
-You can use this files ti setup client `.conf` file and use it to connect to your OpenVPN server
+By going to this link you will be offered to download a zip archive containing client infrastrucure: certificate, key, ca and client configuration file (client.ovpn).
+In this fule change `localhost` server address to your actual server location.
+Import this configuration file to your favorite openvpn client and use it.